 And look at the tiny icicles growing on this fence post!

-As many of you know, I never go anywhere without snacks.
 I packed some lunch but we couldn’t find anywhere to sit and eat it so we drank a big flask of hot chocolate instead.
 Things like this always taste better enjoyed outdoors in the cold.
 You don’t truly appreciate hot chocolate in a central heated house.

 Anyway, the sun started to disappear and after finishing up every last drop of hot chocolate we headed back home to our warm house before it got dark.
 I wish every day of Winter could be like this.
-If I could explore, take photos and eat food outdoors for a living I’d be a very happy woman.